MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreframeworkinputviewanimationstartingeventargs.md

 Occluding events can be handled by your app first.
 If your app doesn't handle the events, they bubble up to any framework that needs to handle the events.

-Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the types from [CoreInputViewKind](coreinputviewkind.md).
+Primary view refers to either of the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1) or [CoreInputViewKind.Handwriting](coreinputviewkind.md#-field-handwriting2) views, while CoreInputView can be any of the types from [CoreInputViewKind](coreinputviewkind.md).

 ## -see-also